asiainfo/AN-Ontology/IoT Complaint Ticket Ontology/IoT-Complaint-Ticket-Ontology-Improved.md

 │       ├─ has_coverage → Coverage [Class]
 │       └─ has_performance → Performance [Class]
 │
-├─ Fault and Diagnosis Objects
+├─ Complaint and Diagnosis Objects
-│   ├─ Fault Hierarchy
+│   ├─ Complaint Hierarchy
-│   │   ├─ Fault (base class)
+│   │   ├─ Complaint (base class)
 │   │   │   ├─ has_id → String
-│   │   │   ├─ has_type → FaultType [Enum]
+│   │   │   ├─ has_type → ComplaintType [Enum]
-│   │   │   ├─ has_subtype → NetworkFaultSubtype/DeviceFaultSubtype/ConfigurationFaultSubtype/BulkFaultSubtype [Enum]
+│   │   │   ├─ has_subtype → NetworkComplaintSubtype/DeviceComplaintSubtype/ConfigurationComplaintSubtype/BulkComplaintSubtype [Enum]
 │   │   │   ├─ has_symptom → Symptom [Class][]
 │   │   │   ├─ detected_at → DateTime
 │   │   │   ├─ occurred_at → Location [Class]